The CDCI Community Advisory Council (CAC)

 - Write down any questions or comments you have about the minutes, agenda, or materials.
 CDCI will try to ask for specific feedback, but we welcome any other comments or questions you have!
 If we can’t discuss something in the meeting, we will find a time to share it.

-If you are planning on coming to Mann Hall for the meeting, check out our guide to visiting Mann Hall.
+- If you are planning on coming to Mann Hall for the meeting, contact Jesse at least 1 week before meeting.
+Also, check out our guide to visiting Mann Hall.

 Please also review the CAC Group Agreements, below.
 These spell out how we agree to treat each other during meetings.